 Samuel Scoles oversees and manages the Firm's trade reporting and advisory services in the Asia-Pacific.
 He advises multinational corporations, trade associations and sovereign clients on the cross-border movement of goods and services with regards to trade and customs matters.
 Mr. Scoles also serves as primary liaison with the Firm's trade advisory practices in Europe and the Americas.

 Mr. Scoles provides strategic advice to clients on market access opportunities, trade and customs duty incentives available in regional and bilateral free trade agreements (FTA), and implementation of customs and other internal procedures to ensure efficient movement of goods and services.
-He regularly advises clients on trade and investment developments in the Asia - Pacific region, including understanding and implementation of FTAs, rules of origin, domestic labeling, product standards, and other customs and regulatory issues of the automotive, agribusiness, electronics, food, manufacturing and petrochemical sectors.
+He regularly advises clients on trade and investment developments in the Asia - Pacific, including understanding and implementation of FTAs, rules of origin, domestic labeling, product standards, and other customs and regulatory issues of the automotive, agribusiness, electronics, food, manufacturing, and petrochemical sectors.